 Will parents have an opportunity to meet and talk about their experiences coping with food allergies with other parents sending children to the camp?

 Camp Blue Spruce believes that connecting families facing similar food allergy challenges is valuable.
 Parents are encouraged to talk with other parents and share their experiences.
-We will facilitate these conversations through a “meet and greet” at drop-off or pick-up at camp, at a holiday party, and through the exchange of camper contact information for those who choose to share that information.
+We will facilitate these conversations through a “meet and greet” at drop-off or pick-up at camp, at a holiday party, through events with Food Free Fun for Everyone and through the exchange of camper contact information for those who choose to share that information.